CateringAgency: Agriculture and Rural Development

 Required State License(s):

-The facility (kitchen) where food is prepared should be licensed as a Food Service Establishment (see Food Establishment License for details).
-Contact the Department of Agriculture and Rural Development, Food Division, Food Service Section; (517) 373-1060, for inspections.
+In addition to your business being licensed, the facility (kitchen) where food is prepared should be licensed as a Food Service Establishment (see Food Establishment License for details).
+Contact the Department of Agriculture and Rural Development, Food Division, Food Service Section; 1-800-292-3939, for inspections.
 Generally, a person's home kitchen, where food is also prepared for family members, will not meet the regulations to be licensed.
 When starting a catering business, consider renting space in a kitchen that is already licensed, (i.e. church halls, rental halls) until the cash flow warrants the expenditure for a more permanent facility.
 If the facility is licensed, but the licensee does not wish to accept the liability, a separate fixed or temporary license application must be submitted for the same facility by listing the caterer or catering cook as the responsible party.

 Chef-at-home businesses [when a person has made arrangements to cook in homes] are not required to be licensed with the State of Michigan unless they are selling a product of some sort, then it would be a "business opportunity & retail" issue.
 One should think about purchasing liability insurance or consider being bonded before starting a chef-at-home business.